Book a Tour →

 Avg max 29°C · 12 rain days

-Christmas in Brisbane is genuinely festive — outdoor events, South Bank's Christmas celebrations, and the city at its most lively.
-But school holiday crowds build sharply from mid-December, and prices peak.
-Beach conditions are excellent if you can tolerate the heat and crowds.
+Christmas in Brisbane is genuinely festive — South Bank Christmas celebrations, outdoor events, city light displays, and the city at its most lively.
+But school holiday crowds build sharply from mid-December, prices peak, and humidity is high.
+Book accommodation and tours months in advance.
+The week between Christmas and New Year has a wonderful relaxed energy.

 Frequently Asked Questions